nasa/harmony-browse-image-generator/README.md

 * Extract the released notes for the most recent version from `CHANGELOG.md`.
 * Create a GitHub release that will also tag the related git commit with the semantic version number.
+* Build and deploy a this service's docker image to `ghcr.io`.

 Before triggering a release, ensure both the `docker/service_version.txt` and `CHANGELOG.md` files are updated.
-The `CHANGELOG.md` file requires a specific format for a new release, as it looks for the following string to define the newest relate of the code (starting at the top of the file).
+The `CHANGELOG.md` file requires a specific format for a new release, as it looks for the following string to define the newest release of the code (starting at the top of the file).

 ```
-## vX.Y.Z
+## vX.Y.Z - YYYY-MM-DD
 ```

 ### pre-commit hooks: